 - 10f4+) CLARIFICATION When counting the moves in case of a misalignment at the end of a solve, X and Y are considered separately.
 Example: (5, 1) is considered one misalignment, (5, 5) is considered two misalignments.

 - 10h1+) ADDITION The solved state of Clock is not affected by loose or popped pin caps.

 Article 11: Incidents

-- 11e+) Since an appeal is not guaranteed to be successful, the competitor may choose to keep the timer running while appealing it, and resume the attempt when appropriate.
+- 11e+) CLARIFICATION Since an appeal is not guaranteed to be successful, the competitor may choose to keep the timer running while appealing it, and resume the solve when appropriate.

-- 11e1+) The extra attempt must be scrambled using an unmodified scramble sequence generated by an official scrambler (see Regulation 4f, Guideline 4f+).
+- 11e1+) REMINDER The extra attempt must be scrambled using an unmodified scramble sequence generated by an official scramble program (see Regulation 4f, Guideline 4f+).

 Article A: Speed Solving